basarat/demo-typestyle/07-animation/script.md

-# Add CSS animations using TypeStyle
+# Create CSS animations using TypeStyle
 > We cover CSS keyframes and how to create them using TypeStyle.
-We then show how to use keyframes to create an animation.
+We then show how to use the keyframes function to create an animation.
+We also discuss a few other CSS properties in the `animation` namespace.

 We have simple React Application with the root div being styled using TypeStyle.